cabarius/ToyBox/ToyBox/README.txt

 Install & Use
     - Install the Unity Mod Manager﻿.
-    - Install the mod using the Unity Mod Manager﻿ or extract the archive to your game's mod folder (e.g. '\Steam\steamapps\common\Pathfinder Second Adventure Demo\Mods').
+    - Install the mod using the Unity Mod Manager﻿ or extract the archive to your game's mod folder (e.g. '\Steam\steamapps\common\Pathfinder Second Adventure\Mods').
     - Start the game and load a save or start a new save (the mod's functions can't accessed from the main menu).
     - Open the Unity Mod Manager﻿ by pressing CTRL + F10.
     - Adjust the settings in the mod's menu
 Acknowledgments:
     Owlcat Games - for making fun and amazing games Paizo - for carrying the D20 3.5 torch